natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_args.rst

     ['interface Lo0', 'no shutdown', 'ip address 10.0.0.1 255.255.255.255']

-Python will unpack *info* list itself and transfer list elements to function as arguments.
+Python will unpack info list itself and pass list elements to function as arguments.

 .. note::
     Tuple can also be unpacked in this way.